Google Images search is a commonly used feature for finding pictures across the web, but how does it work, and are there legal risks to using it?

 You can avoid these legal risks by refraining from downloading pictures from the Google Image search feature.
-Instead, consider these tips to more appropriately use this tool:
+Instead, consider these tips to more appropriately using this tool:

 - Pin images from it.
 You can create a board on Pinterest to save photos or images you like as inspiration for your own projects.
 Later, we’ll teach you how to conduct a reverse image search so you can trace the original source of a Pin you love or find images similar to it.
 To Pin images you want to reference later from the Google Images search, download the Pinterest browser button.